O que fazer se sentir falta de álcool durante a gravidez

 However, it's normal to find cutting back on alcohol hard - or to feel like you are missing out.
 Pregnancy involves many lifestyle changes and while these can be positive, they can still take some adjusting to.

 From cutting back on cafeína and alcohol to quitting fumar, pregnancy can bring big changes to women's lives - and some may find it easier than others to cope with these.
-It can be even harder when seeing other people drink too, such as partners and friends.
+It can be even harder when seeing other people bebidas too, such as partners and friends.

 Is it safe to drink alcohol during pregnancy?